COVID-19 testing is not required for all passengers, regardless of vaccination status. Proof of vaccination may be requested on arrival.

 You will need a visa to enter Sierra Leone.

-Visitors from the UK can get a visa on arrival in Sierra Leone for US$80, which must be paid in cash in US dollars.
-However, if you’re travelling to Sierra Leone for a purpose other than tourism, a visit or business, you will need to get a visa before you travel.
+Visitors from the UK can get a visa on arrival in Sierra Leone for US$80, which must be paid in cash in US dollars or apply in advance for an electronic visa.
+If you’re travelling to Sierra Leone for a purpose other than a visit or business, you will need to get a visa before you travel.
 Contact the Sierra Leonean High Commission in London for details.

 The Sierra Leone High Commission in London sometimes issues Emergency Travel Certificates to Sierra Leoneans resident in the UK and those with dual British/Sierra Leone nationality.
 These documents are not valid for return travel to the UK.
 Sierra Leone nationals require a visa for the UK, which can only be issued in a full passport.